CRAWFORD'S BLOGS

 Top-Rated, Award-Winning Criminal Defense Attorneys

-PUT OUR AWARD-WINNING ATTORNEYS ON YOUR SIDE
+PUT OUR AWARD-WINNING DUI & CRIMINAL DEFENSE ATTORNEYS ON YOUR SIDE

 The Crawford Law Firm has been committed to its clients for over fourteen years.
-Our focus is DUI and criminal cases in Monterey, Santa Cruz, San Luis Obispo, and Santa Barbara counties.
+With offices in Monterey, Santa Cruz, and Salinas, CA, our focus is DUI and criminal defense cases in Monterey, Santa Cruz, San Benito, and San Luis Obispo counties.

 Free consultations are by appointment and we here to ease your mind and fight for you.
 Contact us today to schedule an appointment.